ledm/bgc-val-public/README.md

 Once the package has been installed, please look at the file of ini files and locate one that is most compatible with your goals and computing system.
-Our example below uses the [ini/HadGEM2-ES_no3_cmip5_jasmin.ini](./ini/HadGEM2-ES_no3_cmip5_jasmin.ini) configuration file, which directs the evaluation of the CMIP5 hadgem2-es models on the JASMIN data processing facility.
+Our example below uses the [ini/HadGEM2-ES_no3_cmip5_jasmin.ini](./ini/HadGEM2-ES_no3_cmip5_jasmin.ini) configuration file, which directs the evaluation of the CMIP5 HadGEM2-es models on the JASMIN data processing facility.
 This is the script that was used to produce several plots shown in the paper.

-Before running the suite, please make a copy of your choosen ini file.
-Make sure that you go through your copied configuration file, and check that the paths to data, evaluations requested reflect your coputational environment, data paths, and goal of your analyses.
+Before running the suite, please make a copy of your chosen ini file.
+Make sure that you go through your copied configuration file, and check that the paths to data, evaluations requested reflect your computational environment, data paths, and goal of your analyses.

 The default [ini/HadGEM2-ES_no3_cmip5_jasmin.ini](./ini/HadGEM2-ES_no3_cmip5_jasmin.ini)
 file has two included analyses switched on in the [Active Keys section](#Active_Keys).